skyscrapers/documentation/coding_guidelines/concourse.md

 * Use [task files](https://concourse-ci.org/tasks.html) whenever possible, instead of defining your tasks in-line in your pipeline definitions.
 Task files allow you to reuse your tasks in a pipeline, or even across multiple pipelines.
   * Try to **avoid multi-purpose tasks**.
 Tasks are the smallest configurable unit in a Concourse pipeline, and they should be seen as software functions.
 So it's a good practice to write your task definitions as atomic as possible.
 For example, you would have a task for running your tests, one for linting and another one for deploying.
   * Make your tasks as **generic** as possible, to increase re-usability.
 Task [`params`](https://concourse-ci.org/tasks.html#task-params) will help you on that.
   * Create a **docker image** for your tasks, with all dependencies baked-in.
 Tasks run inside docker containers, and having to install all the external dependencies on every run is very time-consuming and not very efficient.
-For example, if your task uses Terraform, create a docker image with Terraform pre-installed, and run your task on that image.
+For example, if your task uses Terragrunt, create a docker image with Terragrunt pre-installed, and run your task on that image.
 * Use [YAML node anchors](https://en.wikipedia.org/wiki/YAML#Advanced_components) to reuse blocks in your pipeline definitions.
 Avoid using [pipeline `\((params))`](https://concourse-ci.org/setting-pipelines.html) for replicating code blocks.
 For example:
   * **Good**: everything in the **pipeline definition** using YAML node anchors